Ashwathraj98/Twitter-Scraping/README.md

 # Twitter-Scraping
-This project is bulit using-stremlit,snscrape,pandas,pymongo
+This project is bulit using-streamlit,snscrape,pandas,pymongo